cmontalvo360/gpuBot/README.md

 # gpuBot
-a script to buy graphics or whatever
+a script to buy graphics cards or whatever from best buy